-Garrett Caffee practices in the Transportation & Logistics, General Corporate & Business, Intellectual Property, and Bankruptcy & Insolvency practice groups where he concentrates in the areas of purchasing, selling, financing, leasing and cross-border transactions of commercial and private transportation assets.
+Garrett Caffee practices in the Transportation & Logistics, General Corporate & Business, and Bankruptcy & Insolvency practice groups where he concentrates in the areas of purchasing, selling, financing, leasing and cross-border transactions of commercial and private transportation assets.

 Additionally, Garrett assists clients with protecting their intellectual property by managing their trademark and copyright portfolios including registering, maintaining and licensing intellectual property as well as assisting in resolving domain name conflicts.

 Garrett has significant experience in navigating and negotiating complex commercial disputes.
 Transactions and business, in general, are his passions; Garrett’s purpose is to help businesses move forward, from inception through disposition.

 Prior to joining FMJ, Garrett was corporate counsel for a billion-dollar retailer where he led the transactional, commercial litigation, and intellectual property practice groups.

 University of Nebraska (BA 2002)

 Professional Memberships and Associations:

 “I would like to personally thank Garrett Caffee, our lead counsel from the law firm of Fafinski Mark & Johnson, for outstanding work in our Section 333 Exemption and COA for UAS commercial operations.
 We look forward to our long term relationship with what is undoubtedly one of, if not the best aviation attorney in the United States.”